-In this section, we compare our scaling factor selection method with Rauber and Rünger methods [4].
-They had two scenarios, the first is to reduce energy to the optimal level without considering the performance as in EQ (8).
-We refer to this scenario as $R_E$ .
-The second scenario is similar to the first except setting the slower task to the maximum frequency (when the scale S = 1) to keep the performance from degradation as mush as possible.
+refer to this scenario as $R_E$ .
+The second scenario is similar to the first except setting the slower task to the maximum frequency (when the scale S=1) to keep the performance from degradation as mush as possible.
 We refer to this scenario as $R{E-P}$ .
 While we refer to our algorithm as EPSA (Energy to Performance Scaling Algorithm).
-The comparison is made in tables III, IV, and V. These tables show the results of our method and Rauber and Rünger scenarios for all the NAS benchmarks programs for classes A, B and C.
+The comparison is made in Table I. This table shows the results of our method and Rauber and Rünger scenarios for all the NAS benchmarks programs for class C.

-As shown in tables III, IV and V, the $(R{E-P})$ method outperforms the $(R_E)$ method in terms of performance and energy reduction.
+As shown in Table I, the $(R{E-P})$ method outperforms the $(R_E)$ method in terms of performance and energy reduction.
 The $(R{E-P})$ method also gives better energy savings than our method.
-However, although our scaling factor is not optimal for energy reduction, the results in these tables prove that our algorithm returns the best scaling factor that satisfy our objective method: the largest distance between energy reduction and performance degradation.
-Figure 5 illustrates even better the distance between the energy reduction and performance degradation.
+However, although our scaling factor is not optimal for energy reduction, the results in this table prove that our algorithm returns the best scaling factor that satisfy our objective method: the largest distance between energy reduction and performance degradation.
+Figure 6 illustrates even better the distance between the energy reduction and performance degradation.
 The negative values mean that one of the two objectives (energy or performance) have been degraded more than the other.
 The positive trade-offs with the highest values lead to maximum energy savings while keeping the performance degradation as low as possible.
 Our algorithm always gives the highest positive energy to performance tradeoffs while Rauber and Rünger's method, $(R{E-P})$ , gives sometimes negative trade-offs such as in BT and EP.